Gonorrhoea

 - Advise no sex with partners from the last 2 months until the partners have been tested and treated if necessary.

-- Consider testing for other STIs, if not undertaken at first presentation, or retesting post the window period.
+- Consider testing for other sexually transmitted infections (STIs), if not undertaken at first presentation.

 Special considerations